Mean Time Between Failure (MTBF) Calculation, Explained

 Why Should You Calculate MTBF?

 Calculating MTBF is integral to effective asset management by determining the likelihood and frequency of an asset failure occurring.
+Here are the core ways performing MTBF can support a maintenance team’s asset management strategy:

 • Planning for specific types of failures: Understanding which failures happen most frequently allows you to plan accordingly to ensure costly delays or safety hazards don’t arise.

-• Better inventory management: If you know when an asset is likely to fail, you can pre-order replacement parts so that they’re in stock as needed for repairable items.
+• Better parts inventory management: If you know when an asset is likely to fail, you can pre-order replacement parts so that they’re in stock as needed for repairable items.

 • Knowing when to replace an asset: If a piece of equipment has a worsening MTBF and a frequent failure rate, using this key performance indicator (KPI) can make it easy to dictate when replacing equipment is more worthwhile than repairing it.